1860s Living History Farm

 Modern recreation

-A reconstructed log barn erected in 1983 to represent a typical log barn similar to those built along the South Platte River Valley
+A log barn assembled in 1983 to represent a typical log barn similar to those built along the South Platte River Valley

 Root Cellar